HIA Netherlands Hosts Debate on the European Impact of Arab Change

 The debate and interview will be held in English and will take place on the April 28 at De Balie (Kleine Gartmanplantsoen 10 Amsterdam) at 20:00.
 Tickets are available through the De Balie website or HIA Senior Fellows may email email@example.com for tickets.

-Humanity in Action to Host Benefit at Highly Acclaimed Musical "Hamilton"
+Humanity in Action to Hold 20th Anniversary Celebration Benefit at Christie's

 See all News & Events